How Much Does Tow Truck Insurance Cost in 2026?

 how much does tow truck insurance cost

-How much does tow truck insurance cost in 2026?
-Expect $450–$2,000+/mo per truck.
-See ranges, cost drivers, and savings—get a quote.
+Tow truck insurance can cost $450–$2,000+/mo per truck.
+See cost ranges, rate drivers, savings, and quotes.

 If you’re asking how much does tow truck insurance cost in 2026, the workable real-world range is usually $450 to $2,000+ per month per truck—and it can go higher for impound, repo, or heavy recovery.